borgbackup/borg/docs/faq.rst

       backed up as (deduplicated and compressed) runs of zero bytes.
       Archive extraction has optional support to extract all-zero chunks as holes in a sparse file.
-    * filesystem specific attributes, like ext4 immutable bit, see :issue:`618`.
+    * Some filesystem specific attributes, like btrfs NOCOW, see :ref:`platforms`.

 Are there other known limitations?
 ----------------------------------